 Wellington House is a brand-new retail and commercial space, located in the heart of Wimbledon’s commercial district.
 The subject of major investment to help regenerate what had been a tired building, the project, spearheaded by London architectural studio MATT Architecture, entailed a wholesale redevelopment of Wellington House – transforming it into one of the most aesthetically arresting properties in central Wimbledon.

-Indeed, the aesthetic of the building was central from the outset of the project.
+The aesthetic of the building was a key consideration from the outset of the project.
 Situated on a prominent corner block, it was crucial that the façade of the building was in keeping with the wider local vernacular of the street, with many of the nearby buildings, including the fantastically well-preserved Wimbledon Library, featuring distinctive orange brickwork.

 Photo credits: Will Pryce